moldstruct/mc-md/README.md

 Formatting this data is probably the most cumbersome part of getting started with the model, but here I will do my best to guide you.
 I suggest you write a script that transforms the data you generate onto this format such that itt can be recreated as some of these parameters are depedant on the choice of energy.

-For each atomic species present in the system we require 4 files.
+For each atomic species present in the system we require 2 files.
 They are
 - `energy_levels_X.txt`
-- `collisional_parameters_X.txt`
 - `rate_transitions_to_gromacs_X.txt`
-- `statistical_weight_X.txt`

 where `X` is replaced with a symbol corresponding to the atomic species.

 The symbols are as following
 - `H` - Hydrogen
 - `C` - Carbon